Photo credit: Rosaura Ochoa

 - Create specific landing pages – Whether you promote specific content or create a page for more information for Twitter followers to view, create a unique page for them (called a landing page).
 Keep an eye on that specific page’s traffic and how people interact with that page.

 - Conversions on those landing pages – Once people are on your website or a specific landing page you want to perform some type of action.
-That could be downloading a whitepaper, signing up for your email marketing piece, buying something from your ecommerce store, etc. Whatever you want people to do on your website, make it very clear and measure those conversions from specific traffic sources (like Twitter).
+That could be downloading a whitepaper, signing up for your email marketing piece, buying something from your e-commerce store, etc. Whatever you want people to do on your website, make it very clear and measure those conversions from specific traffic sources (like Twitter).

 I hope that helps give you some ideas of some relatively easy data points to keep an eye on to see how Twitter is working for your business.

 We talked about measuring your Twitter efforts and a lot more at our recent Twitter For Business: Intermediate/Advanced webinar.
 The slides from that presentation are below.
-You can sign up for other free upcoming webinars here.